Scroll Top

 Days 15-18: Projects Begin

 Get ready to make a real impact!
-After completing our site visits and modules, you’ll be challenged to create solutions for Bali’s most pressing social and environmental issues.
-In groups, you’ll design an innovative proposal based on your observations over the past two weeks.
-With support from local changemakers, you’ll refine your ideas and present them to the local community.
-Your solution could be chosen by a social enterprise to drive change, create jobs, and make a lasting impact.
-This is your chance to turn passion into action!
+After completing site visits and modules, you’ll work in groups to design innovative solutions to Bali’s social and environmental challenges.
+With guidance from local changemakers, you’ll present your proposal to the community, where it could be selected by a social enterprise to create jobs and lasting change.

 Day 19: Surfing